tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

 * `state VARCHAR(10)` creates a `state` column that represents the state ticker in which the customer lives.
 The column values must be character strings of 2 characters.

-* `zip_code CHAR(5)` creates `zip_code` column which represents the postal zip code of the customer.
+* `zip_code CHAR(5)` creates a `zip_code` column which represents the postal zip code of the customer.
 Unlike the VARCHAR datatype, the CHAR datatype ensures that the column values *must* be character strings of 5 characters.

 **Note:** Be sure to point out the semicolon at the end of the statement, which tells pgAdmin that this line of code has concluded.